 El Space: Four quick facts about yourself?

-El Space: The illustrations are great!
-What was it like working with the illustrator, Mark Chambers?
-How much input did you have in regard to the illustrations?
+El Space: What was the process of working with Oliver?
+How much input did you have?

 El Space: What will you work on next?